Account Rendered (1957 film): Critical reception

-The Radio Times called it "substandard"; whereas Britmovie called it an "efficient b-movie murder mystery based on Pamela Barrington’s 1953 pulp novel and directed by the tireless Peter Graham Scott.
-The plot is fairly straightforward but entertainingly interwoven by screenwriter Barbara S Harper and cinematographer Walter J. Harvey brings an air of tension to proceedings.
+Britmovie called it an "efficient B-movie murder mystery based on Pamela Barrington's 1953 pulp novel and directed by the tireless Peter Graham Scott.
+The plot is fairly straightforward but entertainingly interwoven by screenwriter Barbara S. Harper, and cinematographer Walter J. Harvey brings an air of tension to proceedings.
 The cast is entirely competent but a young pre-Bond Honor Blackman shines through."